 For one reason or another, something always crops up whenever I’ve planned to visit Norway.
-A Norwegian girlfriend moved on before our summer trip, a business conference was cancelled at the last minute, and a tour company disappeared without trace, . . .
+Long ago, a Norwegian girlfriend moved on before our summer trip, a business conference was cancelled at the last minute, and more recently a tour . . .

 So Nikon have just announced a D750, and it’s got some interesting new features for Nikon’s higher end bodies.

 Early this year, when I switched from a D700 to a D800, I wrote about how it felt a rather old-fashioned camera. . . .

 I enjoyed this interview with Magnum New York’s darkroom printer, Pablo Inirio, Magnum and the Dying Art of Darkroom Printing:

 I was curious to see how the last few years of digital progress have affected things at Magnum, so I checked in with . . .